Effective Kotlin Item 53: Eliminate obsolete object references

 OutOfMemoryError.
 The single most important rule is that we should not keep a reference to an object that is not useful anymore, especially if such an object is big in terms of memory or if there might be a lot of instances of such objects.

-In Android, beginners make a very common mistake made: since a reference to
+In Android, there is a common mistake made by beginners: since a reference to

 Activity (a concept similar to a window in a desktop application) is needed in many Android functionalities, they store it in a companion object or a top-level property for convenience: